New Orleans Launches ‘Death Care Task Force’ To Tackle Coronavirus Burials

 Specifically, the task force consists of funeral home directors, coroners, cemetery directors, hospital officials, faith-based leaders, and other individuals with an investment in how the bodies of the deceased are handled.

-Those guidelines state, for example, that persons handling the bodies of COVID-19 victims must wear full-body protective equipment, including eye protection, an N95 facemask, and double surgical gloves.
-The bodies must be wiped down with antiseptic solution, and remains must be transported in bags whenever they’re being moved.
+Those guidelines state, for example, that persons handling the bodies of COVID-19 victims must wear full-body protective equipment, including eye protection, an N95 face mask, and double surgical gloves.
+The bodies must be wiped down with antiseptic solution and remains must be transported in bags whenever they’re being moved.

 Dr. Gerry Cvitanovitch, the Jefferson Parish coroner, said that some New Orleans-area funeral homes were reluctant to process the bodies of victims of COVID-19, the respiratory illness caused by the novel coronavirus.

-He also noted that he’d had to rent a refrigerated truck, such as those that are being used as ersatz morgues in New York City, according to The Inquisitr, in order to temporarily store bodies because some funeral home operators were hesitant to process those bodies.
+He also noted that he had to rent a refrigerated truck, such as those that are being used as ersatz morgues in New York City, according to The Inquisitr, in order to temporarily store bodies because some funeral home operators are hesitant to process those bodies.

-Cvitanovitch was also clear that some families, reluctant to have their loved ones’ funerals live-streamed due to social distancing, have been hoping to have the bodies stored at morgues or funeral homes until the pandemic is over.
+Cvitanovitch was also clear that some families, reluctant to have their loved ones’ funerals livestreamed due to social distancing, have been hoping to have the bodies stored at morgues or funeral homes until the pandemic is over.
 That’s not possible, he says.

 “Families should understand that funeral homes cannot house deceased persons for extended periods of time awaiting the end of this pandemic,” according to guidelines from the mayor’s office, noting that the bodies should be interred within three to five days of death.